 With a new calendar year, your business is in for a payroll tax hike with Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) increases that started January 1, 2021.
 Here is a list of new rates you’ll pay at the federal level.

-Premiums for the Canada Pension Plan and Quebec Pension Plan increased in January from 5.10% of your employee's earnings (5.55% in Quebec) to 5.25% (5.70% in Quebec).
-You'll pay those premiums on earnings up to $58,700, up from the current cap of $57,400.
+Premiums for the Canada Pension Plan increased in January from 5.25% of your employee's earnings to 5.45%

 Employment Insurance (EI)

-With the country facing relatively low unemployment, EI rates will actually go down in 2020!
-You will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!
+Overall, you will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!

 EI RATES (per $100 insurable earnings)